yogeshojha/rengine/README.md

 reNgine was created to address the limitations of traditional reconnaissance tools and provide a better alternative, even surpassing some commercial offerings.
 Whether you're a bug bounty hunter, a penetration tester, or a corporate security team, reNgine is your go-to solution for automating and enhancing your information-gathering efforts.
 </p>

+<h3>reNgine 2.0-jasper<br>Redefining the future of reconnaissance!</h3>

+reNgine 2.0-jasper is out now, you can [watch reNgine 2.0-jasper release trailer here!](https://www.youtube.com/watch?v=iy_6F7Vq8Lo)

+reNgine 2.0-Jasper would not have been possible without @ocervell valuable contributions. @ocervell did majority of the refactoring if not all and also added a ton of features.
+Together, we wish to shape the future of web application reconnaissance, and it's developers like @ocervell and a [ton of other developers and hackers from our community](https://github.com/yogeshojha/rengine/graphs/contributors) who inspire and drive us forward.

+Thank you, @ocervell, for your outstanding work and unwavering commitment to reNgine.

+Checkout our contributers here: [Contributers](https://github.com/yogeshojha/rengine/graphs/contributors)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)